*Updated: July 3, 2025

 There are a few reasons why you will want to leash your dog prior to guests arriving.

-First, you’re in control of how your dog greets guests.
+- You’re in control of how your dog greets guests.

 Trained dog greeting method

-If your dog is trained, then have him or her sit and let the guest come to your dog showing the back of the hand (fingers curled toward the palm).
-Allow your dog to sniff the hand.
 When you get a wagging tail, ears up, or other happy responses, then let the guest pet your dog.
-If there’s any aggression response (pinned ears, exposed teeth, hairs on back up, growling), then ask the guest to back off.
-This is especially good for children who can be overly excited with dogs.
+If there’s any aggressive response (pinned ears, exposed teeth, hairs on back up, growling), then ask the guest to back off.
+This is especially good for children who can be overly excited around dogs.

 Untrained dog greeting method

-If your dog is untrained, still leash your dog.
+If your dog is untrained, definitely leash your dog.
 You may have to step on the leash to prevent jumping or lunging in excitement.
-However, the process will remain the same for all the guests to come toward your dog showing the back of the hand for sniffing.
-If a positive response, then allow your dog to be petted.
-If any sign of aggression, then back off.
-However, since your dog is untrained, be prepared to step on the leash or shorten it so that your dog cannot proceed further than you desire.
+However, the process will remain the same for all the guests to come toward your dog, showing the back of the hand for sniffing.

 10. Don’t ignore your dog

-While you are entertaining your guests, keep an eye on your dog.
-Or have a family member assigned to keep an eye on your dog.
-Sometimes an ignored dog will find ways to entertain him or herself.
-It’s not necessarily that your dog is a naughty dog, it’s more likely your dog is bored.
-I often equate it to the child that needs attention.
-Thus, just make sure someone has eyes on your dog throughout the party’s duration.
+It’s not necessarily that your dog is a naughty dog, it’s more likely that your dog is bored.
+I often equate it to the child who needs attention.
+So, just make sure someone has eyes on your dog throughout the party’s duration.

 How to calm a dog down when guests arrive?